 Overall, when considering whether to cut or grow scapes, consider the clove size you’d like to have.
-If your goal is to grow monstrous garlic, then you will likely want to remove the scapes.
+If your goal is to grow monstrous garlic, you will likely want to remove the scapes.

-How To Harvest Garlic Scapes
+How to Harvest Garlic Scapes

 Harvesting garlic scapes is easy.
 When the scapes are just starting to poke above the leaves, they are tender enough to eat raw.
-Although the twists and turns look wonderfully exotic, they become spicier and more fibrous as they grow, requiring peeling and some gentle cooking before eating.
+Although the twists and turns look wonderfully exotic, they become spicier and more fibrous as they grow, requiring peeling and gentle cooking before eating.

-How To Store Garlic Scapes
+How to Store Garlic Scapes